oxford-cs-deepnlp-2017/practical-2/README.md

 #### Labels
-Each document should be labeled with a label from the set: {Too, oEo, ooD, TEo, ToD, oED, TED, ooo}.
+Each document should be labeled with label from the set: \{Too, oEo, ooD, TEo, ToD, oED, TED, ooo\}.
+You are called to generate labels from the \<keywords\> tag by checking the existance of one of the following tags: {Technology, Entertainment, Design}.

+- None of the keywords → ooo
 - “Technology” → Too
 - “Entertainment” → oEo
 - “Design” → ooD
 - “Technology” and “Entertainment” → TEo
 - “Technology” and “Design” → ToD
+- “Entertainment” and “Design” → oED
+- “Technology” and “Entertainment” and “Design” → TED

 ### Model